Office phone: 610-328-8162

 (meetings with the WA and with each other)

-December 16: take-home final exam due to me by 5 p.m.
+May 11: take-home final exam due to me by 5 p.m. (on paper in my office, or better as an e-mail attachment).